 Miller, Jon D. Longitudinal Study of American Youth, 1987-1994, 2007-2011.
 ICPSR30263-v6.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2016-03-24. http://doi.org/10.3886/ICPSR30263.v6

 - National Science Foundation (REC-0337487, MDR-8550085, REC96-27669, DUE-0856695, DRL-0917535, RED-9909569, DUE-0525357)

 Subject Terms: academic achievement, achievement tests, aptitude, engineering industry, high school students, junior high school students, mathematics, parents, postsecondary education, public schools, school age children, school principals, schools, science, science education, secondary education, student attitudes, teacher attitudes, teacher morale, teachers, teaching (occupation)

 Geographic Coverage: United States

 Universe: 7th and 10th grade students in public schools in the United States in 1987 as well as those same students that could be recontacted again in 2007, 2008, 2009, 2010, and 2011 with a follow-up questionnaire.

-The original two-cohort, two-file data structure reflected the initial period of data collection, but it was awkward for users that wanted to compare the two cohorts or to combine them for various analyses.
-The merged data file includes a variable to indicate the original cohort, allowing a user to repeat or extend any analysis conducted with the previous LSAY release file, but the naming of the variables in the merged file has been revised to correct dual or conflicting variable names and indicators.
+The original two-cohort, two-file data structure reflected the initial period of data collection, however it was awkward for users that wanted to compare the two cohorts or to combine them for various analyses.
+The merged data file includes a variable to indicate the original cohort, allowing a user to repeat or extend any analysis conducted with the previous LSAY release file, however the naming of the variables in the merged file has been revised to correct dual or conflicting variable names and indicators.
 The new merged file structure will facilitate the annual release of new cycles of data collection through the addition of variables to the base system.